deskvillage/dannychadburn.github.io/ebook-creation/index.md

 #### The exported file will be provided in two eBook formats:

-- **.epub** - used by Kindle, iBooks and Google Play Books, so your custoemrs can absorb your book wherever and whenever they desire.
+- **.epub** - the most widely used ebook format, allowing custoemrs to absorb your book wherever and whenever they desire.
+- **.mobi** - specifically for the Amazon store and Kindle devices - a massive potential audience.
-- **.pdf** - the standard in digital publishing that will work neatly on laptops, desktops or print
+- **.pdf** - the standard in digital publishing that will work neatly on laptops, desktops or print.

 Printing services are also available on request should you wish for your book to take a physical form.